 One of the first questions anyone who's experiencing the crypto space for the first time finds themselves asking is: is Bitcoin legal?
 This is natural since cryptocurrencies are the world's newest and, technically, most complex asset class.

 In the most basic sense, the answer to the above question is: yes.

-More specifically, however, it depends on where you live as to just how "legal" Bitcoin is.
+More specifically, however, it depends on where you live and how "legal" Bitcoin is.

 That being said, since we operate in Norway, we're well aware of and compliant with Bitcoin's legal status in Norway.
 Currently, by Norwegian law, Bitcoin is defined as an asset and not explicitly as money.
 Bitcoin profits are taxed.

-Since we, at NBX, follow regulations closely, you can rest assured that you're trading in a trustworthy environment in which your funds are always safe.
+Since we at NBX follow regulations closely, you can rest assured that you're trading in a trustworthy environment where your funds are always safe.

 Generally, it is.